Residential Summer Institute for K-12 Educators

-This institute will provide a select group of up to forty K-12 educators an extraordinary opportunity for educational leadership by integrating in school curricula the lessons based on critical understanding of Gandhi and King, especially their respective journeys of nonviolence and social change.
-The two-week residential program will—
+This institute will provide an extraordinary opportunity for educational leadership by integrating in school curricula the lessons based on critical understanding of Gandhi and Chavez, especially their respective journeys of nonviolence in seeking freedom and social justice.
+The two-week intensive residential program will—

--- Provide in-depth understanding of Gandh and King, their historic role in nonviolent social transformation in the face of racial discirimination, oppression, injustice and violence.
+- Provide in-depth understanding of Gandhi and Chavez, their historic journeys of nonviolent social change in the face of exploitation, racial discrimination, oppression, injustice, and violence and war.

--- Examine the practical applications of their philosophies and strategies to current socio-economic and environmental challenges, and to the resolution of conflicts through nonviolent means.
+- Examine the practical applications of their core concepts and strategies to current socio-economic and environmental challenges, and to the resolution of conflicts—personal, interpersonal, social, national and international.

--- Explore the relevance of their lives for positively enhancing the learning environment for students and for inspiring them with the power of nonviolent conflict transformation.
+- Explore the relevance of their lives as exemplars for positively enhancing the learning environment for students and for inspiring them with the power of nonviolence.

--- Facilitate the development, implementation and dissemination of standards-based interdisciplinary curriculum for a balanced and deeper understanding of Gandhi, King and their legacies.
+- Facilitate the development, implementation and dissemination of standards-based interdisciplinary curriculum for a balanced and deeper understanding of Gandhi, Chavez and their legacies.

 Program Focus and Format

-Participants will work with expert faculty and scholars to learn, reflect and critically assess the significance of Gandhi and King in their own times and their continuing relevance in our times as leaders of nonviolent mass movements, and also as thought-leaders who seem to have anticipated so many of today’s critical issues and vexing problems.
-Themes and topics covered in the Institute will provide a solid foundation for curricular innovations that will help students gain critical insights into relevance of Gandhi, King and their respective journeys of nonviolence.
-Institute topics include:
+Fellows will work with expert faculty and scholars to learn, reflect upon, and critically assess the significance of Gandhi and Chavez as leaders of nonviolent movements and also as thought-leaders who had anticipated many of today’s critical challenges and vexing problems.
+Institute learning experience will provide a solid foundation for curricular innovations to facilitate a critical appreciation of Gandhi and Chavez in the K-12 curriculum.
+Themes and topics include:

--- Their creativity in conflict resolution and devising nonviolent methods for social change.
+- Their methods for conflict resolution and social change.

--- Gandhi and King as role models for today’s youth.
+- Gandhi and Chavez as role models for today’s youth.

-The program format of the Institute will draw upon an interdisciplinary approach and include a combination of lectures and seminars by Gandhi scholars, group discussions, curriculum development workshops , documentary/film discussions, hands-on experience in creating digital stories, and weekend programs.
+The program format of the Institute will draw upon an interdisciplinary approach and include a combination of lectures and seminars by scholars on Gandhi and Chavez, group discussions and curriculum development workshops led by teacher-mentors, hands-on experience in creating digital stories under the guidance of experts, documentary/film discussions, and weekend programs.

 Fellowship and Benefits

-Fellowship.
-Each participant will receive a Fellowship award covering the cost of instruction plus room and board for two weeks (July 12-25), books and materials, the use of Cal Poly Pomona Library, and special weekend programs.
+- Fellowship.
+Selected participants will be awarded a fellowship covering the costs of instruction plus room and board for two weeks, books and materials, the use of Cal Poly Pomona Library, and special weekend programs.

-Professional Developmentand Career Advancement.
-Institute training will qualify the participants for eight units of graduate course credits.
+- Course Credit, Professional Development and Career Advancement.
+The Fellowship award will also cover the cost of 8 units of course credits.
 These credits may be used toward a Master’s degree and/or salary advancement.

-Curricular Innovation.
-Opportunity to develop standards-based, interdisciplinary lesson plans for the enrichment of students’ knowledge and understanding of Gandhi and King; amd their path of nonviolence for positive social change.
+- Curricular Innovation.
+Opportunity to develop standards-based, interdisciplinary lesson plans for the enrichment of students’ knowledge and a deeper understanding of Gandhi and Chavez as exemplars of nonviolent action for positive social change.

-Conference Presentation.
-Participants will have the option to submit their curricular projects for presentation at the Ahimsa Center’s 2010 conference on nonviolence to be held on Cal Poly Pomona campus.
+- Conference Presentation.
+Participants will have the option to submit their curricular projects for presentation at the Ahimsa Center’s future international conferences to be held on Cal Poly Pomona campus.

-Professional Recognition and Visibility.
-Completed curriculum projects from the Institute will be published on Ahimsa Center’s web site providing professional recognition and visibility to participants’ work.
-Curriculum developed at previous institutes may be viewed at K-12 Curriculum on Nonviolence
+- Professional Recognition and Visibility.
+Completed curriculum projects from the Institute will be published on Ahimsa Center’s web site providing professional recognition and visibility to participants' work.
+For Curriculum and digital stories developed by ahimsa fellows in previous institutes click here.

-The Institute is open to K-12 educators throughout the United States.
-Forty participants will be selected based on the evidence in the application materials of their commitment to:
+The Institute is open to all K-12 educators throughout the United States.
+Forty participants will be selected to receive residential fellowships based on the evidence in the application materials of their commitment to: